 Leadership means different things to different people and becoming a good leader can take very different paths.
-Graeme Bolton, Acting Deputy Director-General with the Department of State Development, Infrastructure, Manufacturing and Planning reflects on what shaped, and continues to shape, his leadership experiences with 8 insights that anyone can adopt.
+Graeme Bolton, Deputy Director-General with the Department of Agriculture and Fisheries, reflects on what shaped, and continues to shape, his leadership experiences with 8 insights that anyone can adopt.

 1. Be politically neutral, but politically astute

 In the public sector it’s important to be aware of the narrative and aspirations of the government of the day and how you can work with that to influence the projects and priorities you want to deliver.
 Finding the story that connects is an important skill to navigating how you operate as a leader at a strategic level.